mrtolkien/mrtolkien.github.io/_posts/2019-02-26-pioneering-data-driven-esports-analysis.md

 ---
 title: "Pioneering data-driven esports analysis"
-description: "One month at Splyce — Technology choices and first challenges"
 categories: Development
 tags:
 	- Python
 	- SQLAlchemy
 ---

-#### As the lead member of our data analysis branch, I had to build our system from scratch and choose which technologies to use for every part of the stack.
+As the lead member of our data analysis branch, I had to build our system from scratch and choose which technologies to use for every part of the stack.
 I think exploring the process I followed to create an efficient work environment can be helpful for people interested in data science and wanting to discover it with data they love!

-### Available data
+# Available data

 The first step when setting up your environment is to look at the kind of data you can gather.
 For League of Legends in particular, I am very lucky that there is a great [API](https://developer.riotgames.com/) developed by Riot Games.
 The [Riot API Discord](https://discordapp.com/invite/riotapi) was also a huge boon in setting up everything and finding help when I was struggling.